Pumpkinpoem/Dice/README.md

 - __Landing Page Image__

   - The landing page includes a photograph with text overlay to allow users to see exactly which location this site would be applicable to.
-  - This section introduces users to One Dice with an eye-catching animation to grab their attention.
+  - This section introduces users to One Dice with an eye-catching picture to grab their attention.

 ![Landing Page](assets/images/readme/landingpage.PNG)